yonicd/ggedit/BlogPosts/Third/readme.md

 ### version 0.1.1 Updates

   - **ggEdit Shiny module**: use ggedit as part of any Shiny application.
-  - **gglsave**: generalization of ggsave to save multiple outputs of ggplot to single file and multiple files in a single call to various graphics devices.
+  - **gggsave**: generalized ggsave to save multiple outputs of ggplot to single file and multiple files from a single call.
+Plots can be saved to various graphic devices.

 ### ggEdit Shiny module